- Group sales increase 7% at constant exchange rates and in Swiss francs

 - Diagnostics Division sales grow 6%, primarily due to demand for immunodiagnostic solutions

-Sales in the Pharmaceuticals Division increased 7% to CHF 21.8 billion.
-Key growth drivers were the recently launched medicines Ocrevus, used to treat two forms of multiple sclerosis, and cancer medicines Perjeta, Alecensa and Tecentriq.
-Tamiflu contributed with high sales at the beginning of the year due to a severe flu season.
+In the first nine months of 2018, Group sales rose 7% to CHF 42.1 billion.
+Sales in the Pharmaceuticals Division increased 7% to CHF 32.7 billion.
+Key growth drivers were the recently launched medicine Ocrevus, used to treat two forms of multiple sclerosis, and cancer medicines Perjeta, Alecensa and Tecentriq.
 As expected, the strong growth reported for the Pharmaceuticals Division was partially offset by lower sales of MabThera/Rituxan and of Tarceva.

-In Europe (-8%), strong launches of our new medicines Ocrevus, Tecentriq and Alecensa, especially in Germany, partially offset declining sales of MabThera/Rituxan (-47%), which were affected by biosimilar impact.
+In Europe (-8%), strong launches of our new medicines Ocrevus, Tecentriq and Alecensa, especially in Germany, partially offset declining sales of MabThera/Rituxan (-48%) and Herceptin (-10%), which were impacted by biosimilar competition.
 Perjeta sales continued to grow, specifically in the metastatic and neoadjuvant settings.
-In the International region, sales grew 5%, led by the Latin America and Asia-Pacific subregions.
-In Japan, sales were stable, despite government price cuts.
+In the International region, sales grew 8%, led by the Asia-Pacific and Latin America subregions.
+In the Asia-Pacific region, growth was driven by sales in China.
+In Japan, sales were stable.

-Diagnostics Division sales increased 6% to CHF 6.3 billion.
-Centralised and Point of Care Solutions (+6%) was the main contributor, led by the growth of its immunodiagnostics business (+9%).
-Sales increased in all business areas.
-In regional terms, growth was driven by Asia-Pacific (+14%) and North America (+7%).
-Sales increased 1% in EMEA and 6% in Latin America.
-In Japan, sales decreased 2% due to lower sales in the molecular diagnostics business.
+Diagnostics Division sales increased 6% to CHF 9.4 billion.
+Centralised and Point of Care Solutions (+7%) was the main contributor, led by the growth of its immunodiagnostics business (+10%).
+Sales increased in all business areas and all regions.
+Growth was driven by the Asia-Pacific (+13%) and North America (+6%) regions.
+Sales increased 2% in EMEA 8% in Latin America and 3% in Japan.

 Milestones for Roche medicines